Error 403 in Web Scraping: 7 Easy Solutions and Examples

 }

 You can use your browser headers by inspecting any web page, preferably your target website, using a regular browser.
-Navigate to the Network tab, select any request, and copy the headers.
+Navigate to the "Network" tab, select any request, and copy the headers.
 However, for cleaner code and header structure, check out our guide on HTTP headers for web scraping.

-4. Avoid IP Bans
+3. Control Request Frequency to Avoid IP Bans

 To delay requests in Python, set the delay between consecutive requests, specify the total number of retry attempts, iterate through each request, and use the time.sleep() function to pause between requests.